vinayak15/cse_571_group_proj/README.md

 To run the code use the following command for Pacman Game

-python pacman.py -p TrueOnlineSarsaLamda -a extractor=SimpleExtractor -x 500 -n 550 -l originalClassic -f -q
+python pacman.py -p TrueOnlineSarsaLamda -a extractor=ImprovedExtractor -x 500 -n 550 -l originalClassic

 Options: